 FlyDoc is accessible from any workstation with an Internet connection.
-Through a Web interface, it is possible to download of a document (Microsoft Word for example), indicate a fax number or postal address, select certain options (color/black-and-white, recto-verso, postal rate category, priority) and then send the document with the simple click of a button.
+Through a Web interface, it is possible to download of a document (e.g., Microsoft Word), indicate a fax number or postal address, select certain options (e.g., color/black-and-white, recto-verso, postal rate category, priority) and then send the document with the simple click of a button.
 The document received by the FlyDoc is converted into the appropriate format and then routed to the Esker on Demand platform that assures the actual delivery (by mail or fax).